 It’s 2 AM.
 You’re wide-eyed and staring at the ceiling.
 You flip to one side.
 Then the other.
 No matter what you do, you can’t seem to sleep.
 Your day starts in a few hours, and you haven’t had a wink of sleep.

 That’s alright.
 A large coffee is all you need to get through tomorrow.
 Then, it repeats again.

 You are not alone.
 Millions of Americans suffer from insomnia.
 According to the CDC, about 4% of adults in the US take sleeping pills.

 Going to sleep doesn’t have to be an ordeal every night.
-Before you decide to try sleeping pills, try these tips and tricks.
+Before you decide to try sleeping pills, take our symptom quiz and try these tips and tricks.

 Can’t sleep?
 It could be your diet.

 Is your growling stomach keeping you awake?
 You might find yourself wandering into the kitchen to browse the refrigerator.
 Be careful what you choose!
 Sleepy minds don’t make the best snacking decisions.

 1. Keep midnight snacks light and fresh

 Fatty, heavy foods are difficult to digest and will keep you awake longer.
 Go with light snacks.
 All you need is something to hold you over until breakfast.